julianxhokaxhiu/FFNx/docs/mods/video_encoding_guide.md

 ### Color Matrix
 **Background Info:** The color matrix is used to convert between YUV and RGB.
 The same matrix must be used for playback as was used at encoding time.
 **x264 encoder parameter:** `--colormatrix` Possible values are `undef`, `bt709`, `fcc`, `bt470bg`, `smpte170m`, `smpte240m`, `GBR`, `YCgCo`, `bt2020nc`, `bt2020c`, `smpte2085`, `chroma-derived-nc`,         `chroma-derived-c`, and `ICtCp`.
 This parameter only sets the metadata used for playback; it does not do a color matrix conversion.
 **Recommended:** `bt709` for new material or if doing a color matrix and gamut conversion in a frameserver.
-Otherwise retain the source material's matrix.
+Otherwise retain the source material's matrix. **For upscales/edits of Playstation videos, retain bt601 and leave the metadata absent.**
 **Permitted:** Anything ffmpeg can decode
 **FFNx default behavior:** If the color matrix metadata is absent or `undef`, `smpte170m` (bt601) is assumed.
 Except `bt709` is assumed for FF8 when the video has HD dimensions and no colorimetry metadata.
 **Notes:**